Tight-binding model: correction of the d-band approximation: Charge distribution in transition metal surfaces and alloys

 \subsection{Charge transfer at the surface}

-At the surface, it was consider that there is a charge neutrality compared to the bulk.
-By applying this charge neutrality per orbitals, we obtain always the surface energies far from the result of an abinitio calculation .
-Although there is a charge neutrality, the electron distribution is an important factor.
-For this reason we use this assumption : there is charge neutrality at the surface, only for the electrons in the d-band.

-The charge neutrality rule is applied this way : as the atoms at the surface are constrained to a charge neutrality, the atomic level of the d-electrons is shifted \cite{cite13} modifying the local density of states like a relaxation and giving a fermi level (normaly defined from the bulk) respecting the charge at the surface compared to the bulk. \\
+It was theorized that surface charge neutrality would align with bulk charge neutrality.
+The implementation of charge neutrality per orbital results in a discrepancy between the obtained surface energies and those calculated by DFT.
+Despite the existence of a charge neutrality rule, the electron distribution should be considered.
+Therefore, the hypothesis is proposed that charge neutrality is only applicable at the surface for electrons in the $d$-band.
+The charge neutrality rule is implemented as follows: due to the constraint imposed on the atoms at the surface to maintain charge neutrality, the atomic levels of the $d$-electrons are shifted \cite{cite13}. \\

-We introduce the shift on the atomic d energy $\delta \epsilon_D$ and the selfconsitency treatment will be $ \epsilon_D = \epsilon_D + \delta \epsilon_D $ until the d charge neutrality is achieved \cite{cite11_0}.
-Obviously, the atomic s and p energies ($\delta \epsilon_s = 0 $ and $\delta \epsilon_p =0 $) are not shifted.
-After the Fermi level defined by the d-band there is always an extra sp charge noted (S+1) as the free electrons (about 0.1e ) \cite{cite11} in consistent with the charge distribution obtained by the spheres in a linear muffin tin orbitals (LMTO).
+A shift on the $d$ atomic level $\delta \epsilon_D$ is applied.
+The selfconsitency treatment will be $ \epsilon_D = \epsilon_D + \delta \epsilon_D $ until the charge in the $d$-band is conserved at the surface \cite{cite11_0}.
+It is evident that the $s$ and $p$ atomic energies ($\delta \epsilon_s = 0 $ and $\delta \epsilon_p =0 $) are unshifted.
+Subsequent to this procedure, delocalized $sp$ electronic charge arises at the Fermi level $(S+1)$ in consistent with the charge distribution obtained in a linear muffin-tin orbital calculation \cite{cite5}.